JohnHeikens/CrossPP/README.txt

 Cyclic build dependency detected: IItemComparable.h depends on slabType.h depends on IItemComparable.h exclude the files from the project, then reinclude them

+installer not creating new files: maybe the installer script you're looking at is in another location!

+same goes for connection issues: maybe your project isn't updated enough

 no copy constructor available or copy constructor is declared 'explicit': don't only check return values. check all passed values! in lambdas they should have an '&' in front

+selector issues: a socket can't be in multiple selectors!

 delete gets called randomly: do NOT copy, but create a reference! const &